 April 2009 LDA provided a written submission (PDF) to the IDSA review panel providing evidence that the 2006 IDSA Guidelines for The Clinical Assessment, Treatment, and Prevention of Lyme Disease are not applicable to the UK.

-July 2009 An open hearing, broadcast over the internet, was conducted to publicly air views both for and against the 2006 guidelines, and the presentations and transcripts are available here.
+July 2009 An open hearing, broadcast over the internet, was conducted to publicly air views both for and against the 2006 guidelines.

 December 2009 The panel was due to issue its final report.